robol/zeroes/README.md

     $ git clone git://github.com/robol/MPSolve.git mpsolve
     $ cd mpsolve && ./autogen.sh && mkdir _build && cd _build && ../configure
     $ make

+You can then run the executable by exporting these variables:

+    $ export MPS_JOBS=1
+    $ export LD_LIBRARY_PATH=../mpsolve/src/libmps/.libs
+    $ ./zeroes ...

+Settings MPS_JOBS to 1 disables multithreading.
+This is likely to be faster on most computers for low degree polynomials, since the cost of setting up the infrastructure needed to share the work among the processors can actually be higher than the cost required to solve the polynomial.